 - Recover those lost carts in the most expeditious way.

-For this, you can use shopping cart abandonment tools such as Klaviyo or the integrated emailing tools in Shopify to send automated emails whenever a user leaves items in his cart.
+For this, you can use shopping cart abandonment tools and software such as Magento, Klaviyo, Mailchimp or the integrated emailing tools in Shopify to send automated emails whenever a user leaves items in his cart.